k4sh4n1/research/proposal.md

 The preliminary results indicate that systematic investigation could contribute multidisciplinary innovations inspired by structural dynamics into financial market analysis.
 Novel contributions to both theory and practice are highly probable.

+## Expectations

+Possibly and potentially, some expectations are kept in mind.

+* Expected journal publications, like The Journal of Computational Finance
+* Potential industry partnerships
+* Opensource software deliverables

 ## References

 [1]: Weatherall, James Owen.
 2013. *The Physics of Wall Street*.
 Retrieved from https://archive.org/details/ThePhysicsOfWallStreetDewey332.63209WEAWeatherallJamesOwen